lukkry/json-schema-registry/README.md

 Database migrations are run via Flyway on application startup.

-## Running automated tests locally
+## Running automated tests
 Automated tests can be run with a below command.
-Docker environment is required PostgreSQL adapter tests.
+Working Docker environment is required for PostgreSQL adapter tests.
 ```shell
 sbt test
 ```

-## Running test scenarios locally
+## Running test scenarios manually
 From the project root, go to `test-data` directory
 ```shell
 cd test-data